 The year 2015 was a challenge for all 6 Conferences.
 The Spanish Ministries launched a series of Lay Training Seminars beginning in April with Southern and Southeastern California Conferences, then in the month of September Nevada-Utah, Central & Northern California Conferences had their meetings in different churches.
 Arizona had its meetings in Decemer, 2015.
 God willing Many souls will be won this year 2016 as a result of the dedicated work of our pastors and lay persons who are now trained to follow Jesus method of soul-winning.

 A Special Challenge

 There are about 15,000,000 Hispanics living in the union territory, and these huge numbers are a challenge to our churches.
-Of the 10 U.S. cities with the largest Latino concentration in 2013, five are inside our union.
-Here's a look at the stats from the past five years:
+Of the 10 U.S. cities with the largest Latino concentration in 2015, five are inside our union.
+Here's a look at the stats from the past year:

 It is our desire and prayer that our Lord will continue blessing the Hispanic membership in the Pacific Union.